Verstappen wins first sprint race to claim British Grand Prix pole - RFI

 Behind him are four-time world champion Sebastian Vettel in the Aston Martin, Williams' George Russell and Esteban Ocon in the second Alpine.

-Russell, however, was under investigation for an opening lap clash with Sainz.
+Russell, however, was later demoted three places on the grid for an opening lap clash with Sainz.

 In stark contrast to Verstappen's performance, Red Bull teammate Sergio Perez had an afternoon to forget.